cosmos72/stmx/README.md

   there yet.

-- `ORELSE` is a macro to execute two or more Lisp forms as alternatives in separate, nested transactions: if the first retries or is invalid, the second will be executed and so on, until one transaction either commits (returns normally) or rollbacks (signals an error or condition).
+- `ORELSE` is a macro to execute two or more Lisp forms as alternatives in separate, nested transactions: if the first retries or detects an inconsistent read, the second will be executed and so on, until one transaction either commits (returns normally) or rollbacks (signals an error or condition).
 It can only be used inside a transaction.

 - `NONBLOCKING` is an utility macro based on `ORELSE` to convert a blocking transaction into another that returns NIL instead of waiting